 What are book royalties?

 Book royalties are the financial compensation you receive from selling your books.
 When you publish a book, you enter into a contractual agreement with a publisher or a self-publishing platform.
 This agreement outlines how your compensation for each copy of the book sold.
-The concept behind book royalties is straightforward: You earn a percentage of the revenue generated from each book sale.
+The concept behind book royalties is straightforward: you earn a percentage of the revenue generated from each book sale.
 This percentage is usually a fraction of the book’s retail price or the publisher’s net revenue, depending on the terms of the contract.

 How do book royalties work?